Alex-Keyes/cowsay-php/README.md

 ## Todo:

-1) Setup a localhosted website for developmene
+1) Setup a localhosted website for development

 2) Setup PHP

 3) write up some prose for the project so i know what i want to do